 The Free version of Grammarly offers Grammar, spelling, and punctuation checks, so why bother paying for Premium?
 The Premium version offers additional features like Consistency in spelling and punctuation, Conciseness, Compelling vocabulary, and much more, but if all you want is basic grammar, spelling, and punctuation checks, Free may seem like it's more than enough.
 However, that Free version misses a lot of errors.
 Look at the examples below where I compare the results of poorly written paragraphs using both Free and Premium.

 For Free Demo, a total of 14 mistakes are highlighted.
 For Premium Demo, a total of 19 mistakes are highlighted.
-When you use the Free version, Grammarly doesn't actually highlight all of the mistakes you're making.
+When you use the Free version, Grammarly doesn't actually highlight all the mistakes you're making.
+In this example, approximately 25 percent more errors are highlighted for Premium users.
 If you look to the right of a Grammarly document, you'll see Premium alerts.
 For my Free Demo, there are 7 Premium Advanced alerts (see the bottom right corner, yellow circle) that aren't available in the Free Version.

 The great thing about Grammarly is that you can click on each of those red underlined words and Grammarly makes suggested corrections.
 If you're happy with the corrections, simply select them.
 Below is what my corrected Free Demo looks like.
 To complete the corrections, the Premium version is required.
 Still, the Free version does fix quite a few errors.